 The seller then has a period specified in the contract to notify you whether the seller will make the corrections or repairs of the conditions noted.
 If the seller refuses to correct or repair a material condition, you will likely be able to terminate the contract at that point.

-Well Testing: If drinking water for the property is supplied from a “private well,” the contract will typically require the seller to have the well tested under the standards required by statute.
+Underground Storage Tanks: It is important to determine whether the home you are purchasing has an underground fuel storage tank.
+If it does, you should ask the seller to remove the tank, following all required laws and permit procedures, and to remediate any fuel leakage, before you close on your purchase.
+Leaving an underground storage tank in place will be a very expensive decision when you sell your home, since the buyer will probably insist that you remove it at your cost.
+Well Testing: If drinking water for the property is supplied from a “private well," the contract will typically require the seller to have the well tested under the standards required by statute.
 The seller must supply a report to you of the test results.
 If the test shows that the well water fails any of the required standards, you may have a right under the contract to require the seller to correct the deficiencies and, on seller’s failure or refusal to do so, to terminate the contract.
+Securing a Mortgage Loan: Unless you are purchasing the property entirely with your own funds, you will need to apply for and obtain a mortgage loan from a direct lender or through a mortgage broker.
+The contract typically requires you to promptly apply for a mortgage loan.
+The contract also usually contains a clause stating that if, despite your good faith efforts, a mortgage loan commitment in an amount and under terms specified cannot be obtained by a particular date, you or the seller may terminate the contract.

 You should be aware that securing a mortgage loan may involve costs, including commitment fees, appraisal fees, “points," credit search fees, flood search and package delivery fees.
 These costs are usually paid at closing.
 The mortgage lender may also require you to pay into an escrow account sums that are intended to pay your local property taxes, homeowner’s insurance and perhaps mortgage insurance.
 If so, these sums will be identified for you at or before closing.